HarishFulara07/NS-Chat-App-With-Private-Key-Cryptography/README.md

 ./client

-NOTE: To run multiple clients, run the above command in a new terminal window for each client
+**NOTE**: To run multiple clients, run the above command in a new terminal window for each client

 <----------------------------------------------------------->

-NOTE: My system can handle atmost 20 login connections and 20 registration connections simultaneously at a time.
+**NOTE**: My system can handle atmost 20 login connections and 20 registration connections simultaneously at a time.

 The code has 2 test cases for